naugtur/node-examples/preparation.md

 # Preparation for training

 - install node with npm.
-We'll be using node 11 or 12
+We'll be using node 12
 - run `npm update -g npm` (with sudo if necessary) to get the latest npm on top of that